What Is an MPD File? Complete Guide to DASH MPD Manifests (2026)

 • Improves startup time

-• Optimizes bandwidth usage
+• Optimizes bandwidth

-Better video performance leads to:
+Better streaming performance can lead to:

 • Longer session duration